Martin XB-51: Design and development

-Crew was a pilot under a "fighter"-type bubble canopy and a Short-range navigation and bombing system (SHORAN) operator/navigator in a compartment located lower than and to the rear of the cockpit (only a small observation window was provided).
-Both crew members were provided with a pressurized, air conditioned environment, equipped with upward-firing ejection seats.
+There were two crew in a shared cockpit.
+A pilot sat forward under a fighter-type bubble canopy.
+A Short-Range Navigation (SHORAN) navigation and bombing system operator sat lower down and to the rear, with only a small observation window.
+The cockpit was a pressurized, air-conditioned environment, equipped with upward-firing ejection seats.
 The XB-51 was the first Martin aircraft equipped with ejection seats, these being of their own design.

 Operational history

-In 1950, the United States Air Force issued a new requirement based on early Korean war experience for a night intruder/bomber to replace the Douglas A-26 Invader.
+In 1950, the United States Air Force issued a new requirement based on early Korean War experience for a night intruder/bomber to replace the Douglas A-26 Invader.
 The XB-51 was entered, as well as the Avro Canada CF-100 and English Electric Canberra; the XB-51 and Canberra emerged from these as the favorites.

 Test flights showed the XB-51 to be highly maneuverable at low altitudes and substantially faster than the Canberra and faster than most fighter aircraft of the era.
 However, the XB-51's endurance was significantly lower than that of the Canberra and this factor was decisive in its cancellation.
 In addition, a load limiting factor of only 3.67 g (36 m/s2) meant that the general strength of the airframe was relatively low and would prevent tight turns while fully loaded.
 Additionally, the tandem main gear plus outriggers of the XB-51 were thought unsuitable for the requirement to fly from emergency forward airfields.

 While the XB-51 was not selected for procurement, it was decided that Martin would build 250 Canberras under license, under the designation B-57.
 Furthermore, Martin's rotating bomb bay would be incorporated into production variants of the B-57.
 A "Super Canberra", incorporating other XB-51 features, such as swept wings and tail-planes, was also proposed.
 This aircraft – although it promised much better speed and performance than the B-57 – never reached the prototype stage, mainly because the many changes would have taken too long to implement and test, before it could be put into production.